General Józef Zajączek

 Pronunciation:

-Over the next few years, Zayonchek commanded a division under Poniatowski and participated in the campaign of 1809 in Poland.
-For the Russian campaign of 1812, he took command of the 16th Division of Poniatowski's V Corps and he was wounded leading his division at Smolensk .
-During the retreat, when Poniatowski was wounded at the Battle of the Berezina, Zayonchek took command of the corps and led it admirably until being wounded in the leg by a ball.
+Over the next few years, Zayonchek commanded a division under Poniatowski and he participated in Poland during the war of 1809 against Austria.
+In 1810 he took command of the 1st military division of Warsaw.
+For the Russian campaign of 1812, Zayonchek commanded the 16th Division of Poniatowski's V Corps and he was wounded leading his division at Smolensk .
+During the retreat, when Poniatowski was wounded at the Battle of the Berezina, Zayonchek took command of the corps and led it until being wounded in the leg by a ball.
 Despite being a potentially fatal wound, Dr. Larrey saved his life by performing a difficult amputation of his leg in deplorable conditions.
-As the snow fell and the wind blew, Larrey ordered some soldiers to hold a cloak above them as a makeshift tent while he performed the amputation which took only three minutes.
+As the snow fell and the wind blew, Larrey ordered some soldiers to hold a cloak above them as a makeshift tent while he performed the amputation, which took only three minutes.
 Sent to Vilna in Larrey's personal carriage to recover, Zayonchek survived but was taken prisoner and held until 1814.
 So thankful for surviving his awful wound, Zayonchek wrote to Larrey, hoping to repay him by returning his carriage or paying him for his service.
 Dr. Larrey wrote him back, but did not hear from him or receive his carriage.
 Finally in 1819, Zayonchek sent money and a letter to Larrey that ended with, "I embrace you and thank you from the bottom of my heart."1

 Notes